bigfix/developer.bigfix.com/site/pages/rest-api/examples/update-operator.md

 title: Update Operator
 ---

-Updates an existing operator with the contents of `operator.xml` (can be a partial XML).
+Updates an existing operator with the contents of `operator.xml`.
 This operation requires master operator privileges.
+'operator.xml' can be a partial XML.

 # python
 ```python